-Usually our manager gives our projects to us.
-Research shows that our motivation levels flag and our resilience falls when we don’t have choice over our work.
+Usually, our manager gives our projects to us.
+Research shows that our motivation levels flag and our resilience falls when we don’t have a choice over our work.

 To overcome this drop in motivation and resilience we need to own the project we are given.

 One of the most powerful ways to do this is by creating a personal or inner goal around one of the four types of intrinsic motivation: purpose, relationships, autonomy or mastery.

 This will help us get more done because we have our own reason for succeeding.

 Own your project by pursuing inner goals to get more done.